Out of Many Scattered Things: Epistolaric Empiricism

 Dear Dr. Geiszler,

-To address your third post script first, I did not see the article you mentioned in Geology Today, but I did see the raw data on which their analysis was based.
-Were you aware that there is an international repository of geologic data felt to be pertinent to the breach?
+To address your third postscript first, I missed the article you mentioned in Geology Today, thank you for bringing it to my attention.
+Let me return the favor.
+Were you aware that there’s a recently established international repository of geologic data pertinent to the Breach?
 (The appropriate link is pasted beneath my signature.)
 It was created using open source software by a graduate student from Tokyo with more free time than I have.
-I’ve found it to be extremely useful for various computational modeling projects, though the elegance of the interface leaves something to be desired.
-I mention it to you only because I am uncertain as to where your interests and skill sets lie, and I think I might be remiss in assuming that they are confined to your stated areas of expertise.
+I’ve found it useful for computational modeling projects, though the elegance of the interface leaves something to be desired.

-Please feel free to annotate the file I sent and return it to me with notes attached.
-I will clarify where I can.
-It would be helpful for me to know what kind of experience you’ve had in higher mathematics (if any) so that my comments can be more helpful.
+Please feel free to annotate the file I sent and return it to me with notes attached; I will clarify where I can.
+It would be helpful for me to know what kind of experience you’ve had in higher mathematics (if any) so that my comments can be better calibrated.
 I have attached my graduate thesis for your eventual perusal.
-It has been described as ‘dense’ by members of the faculty at UT Berlin, so if you find it entirely uninterpretable you will be in good company.
+It has been described as “dense” by members of the faculty at TU Berlin, so if you find it uninterpretable you will be in good company.

-Again, my apologies for somewhat unprofessional message, I assure you it will not happen again.
+Again, my apologies for a somewhat unprofessional message, I assure you it will not happen again.

 Sincerely,